All Around Me

 "All Around Me" is a song by American band Flyleaf from their self-titled debut album, Flyleaf (2005).
 It was released as the third single on April 23, 2007.
 It is the band's highest-charting and only single to chart on the Billboard Hot 100 and their most successful single to date.

 Eventually, it became a mainstream and modern rock hit in the United States, crossing over to the pop charts, where it reached No. 40 on the Billboard Hot 100.
-The song took a large leap into the top 40 channels, receiving more than 20 new stations in just a single day.
+The song took a large leap into the top 40 channels, receiving more than 20 new stations in a single day.
 The song was certified four-times platinum in the U.S. on September 9, 2025, selling over 4,000,000 copies.

 Music video

 The music video for the song was directed by Paul Fedor.
 In it, the band is dressed in white except lead singer Lacey Mosley, who is wearing a grey dress.
 The walls have red, yellow, blue, green, and black paint running down them and later in the video the paint is on the band.

 The video provides a different version of the song, which includes an extra refrain in the second chorus, totaling a duration of 3 minutes and 34 seconds as opposed to the album version at 3 minutes and 18 seconds.

 The video debuted on Fuse TV's Oven Fresh on June 25, 2007, and on Yahoo!
 Music on June 28, 2007.